 - Ensure that all projects are delivered on-time, within scope and within budget

 - 2-4 years of data management and analytics experience

 - SQL Programming skills and experience with databases

 - MS Word, Outlook, Access, PowerPoint and strong Excel skills

-- Experience with Tableau, databases/SQL/SAS, and business intelligence tools is a plus
+- Experience with SAS, Tableau and other business intelligence tools is a plus